mmankows/neuralholdembot/README.md

 Comments and source code of course :)

-OTHER:

-- build SpecialKEval subrepo first, its not added to scons

 TODO

 - provide some reasonable way of scoring cards strength

+OTHER:

+- build SpecialKEval subrepo first, its not added to scons because its usage should be exchanged with something else